-We urge you to avoid the ‘payment’ queues at the beginning of term and suggest you pay in advance by making a separate bank transfer (BACS) – details are on the registration email.
+We urge you to avoid the ‘payment’ queues at the beginning of term by paying in advance by bank transfer (BACS).
+Details are on the registration email.

 If you are not already on our mailing list, either contact us via this website or come along to a rehearsal.
 You will be able to register from 7pm at the first two rehearsals.

 Spring 2020 rehearsal schedule

 There are many learning tools available online and you may have your own favourites.
 Here are some suggestions.

 - Cyberbass.
 This site allows you to loop difficult passages, slow down or speed up bits you want to focus on and to listen to your part or all parts together.
 It is free to use, but files cannot be downloaded.

 - John Fletcher’s site – this is a very useful site which allows you to download your part or all parts, but requires you to register first.
 You can register for free or take out a paid membership (for which there are various options – one option is £10 for one year).
 You can access out of copyright files (like Verdi’s Requiem) for free but you can only access music which is still in copyright if you take out a paid membership

 - Saffron Choral Prompt – you can order CDs at a modest price from saffronchoralprompt.co.uk